Jammicus/Miscellaneous/Book_Summaries/Selenium Design Patterns and Best Practices.md

 ### The DRY testing Pattern

 * **Treating automated tests with the same care and respect as the application that we are trying to test is the key to long-term success**
-* DRY = Dont repeat yourself
+* DRY = Don't repeat yourself
-* Remove all unncessary duplication
+* Remove all unnecessary duplication
 * This also includes removing duplicate test goals
 * Aim is to try to avoid accidentally testing any functionality not related to the current test